Theatre Royal, Aldershot: Variety theatre

 In 1922 the actor and singer Martyn Green appeared here in a tour of Shuffle Along immediately before joining the D'Oyly Carte Opera Company.
 From 1925 to 1926 the theatre was owned by local businessman W. A. 'Willie' Rubick (1869-1926) on whose death the theatre transferred to his widow who sold it in 1928.
 During the 1930s the theatre was owned by Town & Country Theatres who also owned the Duchess Theatre in London.
 The actor James Mason is believed to have made his stage début here in 1931 in The Rascal.
 However, some sources claim this was at the nearby Hippodrome Theatre.
 The Theatre Royal went bankrupt in the 1930s and was reopened as a Variety Theatre by Ben Garcia in 1940 who managed it during World War II.
 Aldershot being a Garrison Town, much of the audience at this time was male leading to a number of nude revues being held at the theatre.
 Other acts at this time included Tod Slaughter in the melodrama Jack the Ripper, Billy Reid and his accordion band with Dorothy Squires as his vocalist, and Phyllis Dixey in her revue Peek A Boo.

 Decline

 From 1946 to 1948 the Theatre Royal was home to Harry Hanson's Court Players.
 In the late 1940s, as her film career floundered, Jessie Matthews ran an amateur theatre group at the theatre.
 In 1948 Garcia leased the theatre to another management who formed the Aldershot Repertory Company who put on plays there including Pygmalion in 1950 starring Jessie Matthews until their final production, the pantomime Aladdin in December 1952.
 Following this there was a short season of repertory theatre by the Arthur Brough Players but the theatre again went bankrupt and finally closed.
-A backstage fire in 1957 lead to great damage and the Theatre Royal was demolished in 1959.
+A backstage fire in 1957 led to great damage and the Theatre Royal was demolished in 1959.
 A block of flats, Matinée House, occupies the site today.